sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/docker_compose.md

 ## 3.26 -> 3.27

+TODO

+*How smooth was this upgrade process for you?
+You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.26).*

+## 3.26 -> 3.27

 > Warning: ⚠️ Sourcegraph 3.27 now requires **Postgres 12+**.

 If you are using an external database, [upgrade your database](https://docs.sourcegraph.com/admin/postgres#upgrading-external-postgresql-instances) to Postgres 12.6 or above prior to upgrading Sourcegraph.
 No action is required if you are using the supplied supplied database images.